blackspiderrr/blackspiderrr/README.md

 -👋 Hi!!!
 I’m @blackspiderrr, an undergraduate student at Tongji University（Tongji🚣‍♂️） and also an exchange student at The Hong Kong Polytechnic University (PolyU🍐) in 2024 fall.
-- 👀 I'm majoring in Automation🤖, and interested in Robots, machine vision and deep learning.
+- 👀 I'm majoring in Automation🤖, and interested in robots, machine vision and deep learning.
 I hope to be an excellent engineer and create something interesting ~
 - 📫 reach me through e-mail: 2151094@tongji.edu.cn

 <!---